Two studies concluded there may be a link, but more research is needed.

 Recently published research from Stanford University found that low levels of the hormone vasopressin in a child’s spinal fluid might predict their odds of developing ASD.

-Scientists from the University of Warwick in England have developed a diagnostic test using blood and urine that might predict ASD with 92 percent accuracy.
+Scientists from the University of Warwick in England have developed a

 “Most children with developmental delay or disabilities have an unknown cause except for a few that can now be identified, like Down syndrome.
 Identification of a specific medical diagnosis will eventually lead to prevention or a cure,” said Singer.